-As growing numbers of people are using cannabis to treat post-traumatic stress disorder (PTSD), a new UCL study reports that prescriptions are not backed up by adequate evidence.
+As growing numbers of people are using cannabis to treat post-traumatic stress disorder (PTSD), a new University College London study reports that prescriptions are not backed up by adequate evidence.

 The systematic review, published in the Journal of Dual Diagnosis, finds that the active components of cannabis, called cannabinoids, may hold promise as a treatment for PTSD, particularly for reducing nightmares and helping people sleep, but more research is needed to determine whether these drugs should be used in routine clinical practice.

 “There has been a recent surge of interest in the use of cannabinoids to treat PTSD, particularly from military veterans, many of whom are already self-medicating or obtaining prescriptions in some American states,” said the study’s lead author, Dr. Chandni Hindocha (UCL Clinical Psychopharmacology Unit).